Even though anyone can have general skin problems, like itching, fungal and bacterial infections, those with diabetes

 The affected area is usually red, swollen, hot, and painful, mostly caused by Staphylococcus bacteria.
 If someone thinks they have some of these skin issues, they should visit a doctor who will give them the right medicine.

 Usually, fungal infections in those with diabetes are caused by Candida albicans.

 The most common areas affected by this fungus are warm and moist, such as around the nails, under the breasts, in the corners of the mouth, between toes and fingers, and in the armpits.

 Ringworm, athlete’s foot, vaginal infection, and jock itch are the most common fungal infections.

 Those with this chronic condition can have many itching areas due to poor circulation, dry skin, and yeast infection.
-But, they can help relieve the itching by avoiding bathing for too often, applying skin cream after bathing, and using mild soap with moisturizer.
+But, they can help relieve the itching by avoiding bathing too often, applying skin cream after bathing, and using mild soap with moisturizer.

 This skin condition is harmless and recognized for the brown, scaly patches that occur due to changes in the blood vessels.
 They can be circular or oval.

 In fact, people may know them as shin spots which are similar to age spots.
 Diabetic dermopathy is not itchy or painful, and usually affects the front part of both legs.

 Dark, raised skin areas on the sides of the neck, groin and armpits could indicate Acanthosis nigricans in those with diabetes, especially overweight.
-Also, it could affect knees, hands, and elbows.
+Also, it could affect the knees, hands, and elbows.
 So, the best way to reduce their appearance is to lose some excess pounds or use some creams.

 NLD is a skin complication that affects blood vessels in those with diabetes.
-First, it begins as a red, dull, raised area, gradually progressing into shiny scar with a violet border.
+First, it begins as a red, dull, raised area, gradually progressing into a shiny scar with a violet border.

 In fact, we could even see the blood vessels under the skin.
 In some cases, it’s painful and itchy and could even crack open.

 Usually, adult women with diabetes get it.
 So, if someone has these sores and they start to break open, they should visit a doctor.